microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 <br/>

 ![find get activities](../_static/images/howto_guides/api_gui/find_get_activities.png)
 The `GET /activities` endpoint is a general way to fetch metadata about various activities (e.g. metagenome assembly, natural organic matter analysis, library preparation, etc.).
-Any "slot" (a.k.a. attribute) for [WorkflowExecutionActivty](https://microbiomedata.github.io/nmdc-schema/WorkflowExecutionActivity/) or [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/) classes may be used in the filter and sort parameters, including attributes for subclasses of `WorkflowExecutionActvity` and `PlannedProcess`.
+Any "slot" (a.k.a. attribute) for [WorkflowExecutionActivity](https://microbiomedata.github.io/nmdc-schema/WorkflowExecutionActivity/) or [PlannedProcess](https://microbiomedata.github.io/nmdc-schema/PlannedProcess/) classes may be used in the filter and sort parameters, including attributes for subclasses of `WorkflowExecutionActivity` and `PlannedProcess`.
 For example, attributes used in subclasses such as, [MetabolomicsAnalysisActivity](https://microbiomedata.github.io/nmdc-schema/MetabolomicsAnalysisActivity/) (subclass of `WorkflowExecutionActivity`) or (Extraction)[https://microbiomedata.github.io/nmdc-schema/Extraction/] (subclass of `PlannedProcess`), can be used as input criteria for the filter and sort parameters of this endpoint.<br/>
 <br/>

 ![find get activities by activity id](../_static/images/howto_guides/api_gui/find_get_activities_activity_id.png)